 You and your kids are taking a leisurely walk in the neighborhood after dinner, when suddenly a dog approaches looking clearly distressed.
 You try to outrun the dog, but your son is bitten before you can get him to safety.
 What are your next steps?

-While this is a hypothetical scenario, it happens in Baltimore more often than you might think.
+While this is a hypothetical scenario, it happens in Baltimore more often than you might think and the Baltimore County dog bite laws can be a challenging process.
 In April 2019, a child and an adult both sustained dog bite injuries when they were attacked by an aggressive dog on Scotts Level Court, just six minutes from our offices in Pikesville.
 The child was rushed to Johns Hopkins Pediatrics for treatment while the adult was taken to a local hospital.
 WJZ-TV CBS Baltimore reports the Baltimore County Police called animal control to the scene to try and contain the dog.

 When your child is bitten by an aggressive animal, it can be devastating, for your child and for you as a parent.
 From the initial shock of the encounter to the resulting fallout, the damage can be physical, emotional and psychological.